cnguyen03/leetcode_clock/README.md

 # Leetcode System Notifier
-### Notification system that serves as an alarm or reminder to do a Leetcode problem
+### Toggleable notification system that serves as an alarm or reminder to do a Leetcode problem
+#### Developed in Python